rndtrash/nt4.0onmac/README.md

 This repository contains a lot of leaked Windows NT 4.0 source code.
 By reading it, you lose the right to contribute to ReactOS.
 Oh, well.

-This is an attempt at running the Windows NT 4.0 kernel on a PowerPC Apple computers.
+This is an attempt at running the Windows NT 4.0 kernel on the PowerPC Apple computers.

 ## TODO